America, you have misplaced your heroes.

 Let’s not ignore that grad student, Mike McQueary, who was 28 at the time.
 Do you know what happened to him, after he didn’t help the child who he saw being raped?
 He went on to become an offensive coach for…the Nittany Lions.
 It’s not as though he’s unqualified, of course; he was a record-setting quarterback for the team in the ’90s.

-So, McQueary witnessed Sandusky raping a young child in the locker room, did nothing to help the child and, it appears, reached out to one person.
+So, McQueary says he witnessed Sandusky raping a young child in the locker room, did nothing to help the child and, it appears, reached out to one person.
 Joe Paterno.
 Nothing ever happened and now McQueary is a coach.
 The Penn State football program is a peculiar environment, to say the least.

 It’s that peculiar environment, where Joe Paterno is a hero above reproach, where students poured into the streets and began rioting after Paterno was fired.
 Rioting.